spack/spack/lib/spack/docs/getting_started.rst

 To determine 'glx_driver_name`, run 'glxinfo | grep -i "opengl vendor string"'.
 To determine '/path/to/egl/vendor', find the 'glvnd/egl_vendor.d' directory.
 The vendor will be inside this directory.

-One final detail about the above example is that it avoids setting the true root of the external OpenGL implementation, instead opting to set it to a path that is not expected to exist on the system.
-This is done for two reasons.
-First, Spack would add directories under this root to environment variables that would affect the process of building and installing other packages, such as ``PATH`` and ``PKG_CONFIG_PATH``.
-These additions may potentially prevent those packages from installing successfully, and this risk is especially great for paths that house many libraries and applications, like ``/usr``.
-Second, providing the true root of the external implementation in the ``packages`` configuration is not necessary because libglvnd only needs the environment variables set above in the ``packages`` configuration to determine what OpenGL implementation to dispatch calls to at run time.

 ^^^
 Git